aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/README.md

 ![Alt text](https://github.com/aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/blob/main/solution4.JPG)

+Conclusion from QUESTION 4 result:-

+The data indicates that Gsearch paid sessions have been the dominant traffic source, showing steady growth from March to November 2012.
+However, other channels such as Bsearch paid, organic search, and direct type-in are also contributing, though at a much smaller scale.
+The relatively high share of Gsearch paid sessions might raise concerns about over-reliance on one channel.
+However, the growth in Bsearch paid and organic search traffic over time suggests that the business is diversifying its sources, reducing dependency on a single channel.
+It could be valuable to emphasize the ongoing diversification efforts to reassure the board.

 QUESTION 5 :-  I’d like to tell the story of our website performance improvements over the course of the first 8 months. **Could you pull session to order conversion rates, by month?**

 ```sql